-The student shall be suspended (in-school/out-of-school) from school pending: (a) A hearing at the school or designated place, with parent(s)/guardian, Principal, and Board of Education shall be held before the student may be readmitted to school and the "zero tolerance" policy with the student.
+The student shall be suspended (in-school/out-of-school) from school pending: (a) A hearing at the school or designated place, with parent(s)/guardian, Principal, and Board of Education shall be held before the student may be readmitted to school and be scheduled with the student to discuss the policy violation and to review the "zero tolerance" policy with the student.
 With the assistance of Chitimacha Social Services an aftercare plan for the student will be developed, implemented, and monitored.
 Failure to comply with these procedures shall result in immediate referral to the juvenile court system.
+(Second Offense)

 (b) An appropriate educational intervention including counseling/treatment may be assigned for the student and parent(s)/guardian(s).
-A meeting will be scheduled with the student to discuss the policy violation and to review
+A meeting will